Amsterdam-Internships/FewShotCrowdCounting/README.md

 ## Using this repository:
 [`environment.yml`](./environment.yml) contains the conda environment of this project.
 One can install this environment with 'conda env create -f environment.yml'.

 Global parameters for a run are specified in [`config.py`](./config.py).
 Set these parameters accordingly when training a new model.
 For each dataset, specific settings for that dataset are specified in 'settings' in a [`datasets`](./datasets) sub-folder.
 Most importantly is 'cfg_data.DATA_PATH' that specifies where the dataset is located.
-Training a standard model is performed by executing [`train_standard`](./train_standard).
-Training a model with meta-learning is performed by executing [`train_meta`](./train_meta).
+Training a standard model is performed by running [`train_standard`](./train_standard).
+Training a model with meta-learning is performed by running [`train_meta`](./train_meta).